Rent safe and private dog parks hosted by locals

 The Border Collie, a highly skilled herding dog, originated from the border region between Scotland and England.
 Known as "collie" in old Gaelic, these dogs were essential for managing livestock and adapted to the demanding rural environment.
 Their excellence in herding was first formally recognized through sheepdog trials starting in the late 19th century.

 Border Collies gained international fame for their intelligence and agility, thriving in competitive trials and obedience sports.
-They were officially recognized by the American Kennel Club in 1995 and are supported by organizations dedicated to preserving their herding instincts and promoting their capabilities.
+They were officially recognized by the American Kennel Club in 1995, and Collie Breed clubs are dedicated to preserving their herding instincts and promoting their capabilities.
+One of the most intelligent breeds, let's dive deeper into what makes these pups special.

 Border Collie Traits and Characteristics